Skip to content

 }

-1. Wire OS-level config: Android, iOS, or Flutter.
+1. Wire the OS-level config: Platform setup.